Four Major Cases of the early Ming dynasty: Shao Rong and Xie Zaixing rebellions

 Long before the Yuan dynasty collapsed, Zhu revealed his distrust of his senior generals.
 Zhu issued an order that their wives and children would be detained in the capital as hostages if they were fighting outside.
 Zhu's motive was to prevent his generals from revolting.
 However, this had the reverse effect.
 Shao Rong (邵榮), who was deemed the most skillful general in battle, was sentenced to death for his part in a 1362 coup attempt.
 Being treated unfairly, another general, Xie Zaixing (謝再興) revolted later.
 Both rebellions were put down eventually.
 Nonetheless, Zhu had huge trust issues with his officers.
-According to Taizu Shilu, when Zhu read History of Song in 1365, he learned from Zhao Pu's (趙普) suggestion given to Emperor Taizu of Song: removal power from generals.
+According to Taizu Shilu, when Zhu read History of Song in 1365, he learned from Zhao Pu's (趙普) suggestion given to Emperor Taizu of Song: remove power from generals.

 West Huai faction and East Zhe faction

 Since the emperor came from the middle reaches of the Huai River, he installed the figures who also came from there at the imperial court.
 These people formed the West Huai faction, which included Li Shanchang at first.
 Hu Weiyong established himself as a pivotal figure after Li's retirement.
 Beside this, there are some figures from Zhejiang such as Liu Ji, and their allies such as Yang Xian.
 As their status elevated, regionalism emerged and grew into the political struggle between the East Zhe faction and the West Huai faction.
 It was said that Hu spoke of his fears to Li: once Yang Xian was appointed as the chancellor, the people belonging to the West Huai faction would be emasculated and marginalised.
 Then they removed Yang by fair means or foul.